sean-otoole/2p_neural_activity_otoole_2023/README.md

             <img src="https://github.com/sean-otoole/2p_neural_activity_otoole_2023/blob/main/images/figure_1.png" width = "900" align = "middle">
 </p>

-### L2/3 excitatory cell type assignment
-(A) Expression heatmap for a select number of genes enriched in each of the three L2/3 excitatory cell types for all L2/3 excitatory neurons examined in this study as in Figure 2A.
-Unassigned neurons (60) are not shown.
-Color values correspond to expression level.
-To reduce aliasing, data are smoothed across cells with a window size of 20.
-(B) As in (A), but for all L2/3 V1 excitatory neurons from a reference dataset.25 (C) Marker gene expression of L2/3 excitatory neurons (19,689) examined in this study (6,495 Adamts2, 12,143 Agmat, 991 Rrad) correlated with marker gene expression of all L2/3 V1 excitatory neurons from a reference dataset.25 Correlation of the gene expression vectors was calculated between individual neurons of this study with averaged expression vectors for each of the L2/3 excitatory types of the reference dataset.
-Assigned cell types of each neuron are indicated with color bars on top (this study) and left.25 To prevent aliasing, data are smoothed across cells with a window size of 20.

-***

 ### Functional tagging with CaMPARI2
 **(A)** Schematic of the experimental approach: C57BL/6 mice that express CaMPARI2 in V1 were head-fixed on a spherical treadmill in a virtual reality environment.
 A 405 nm laser was directed at V1 through a cranial window to trigger photoconversion of CaMPARI2.
 Tissue from granular and supragranular layers of V1 was